esignor/CCGR/README.md

 #### Example Usage

-The following command runs the CCGR Encoder with the default coronavirus dataset, a k-mer size of 5, the pcCCGR coloring scheme, a threshold of 1 (using only the structural component), and Jellyfish enabled:
+The following command runs the CCGR Encoder with coronavirus dataset, a k-mer size of 5, the pcCCGR coloring scheme, a threshold of 1 (using only the structural component), and Jellyfish enabled:

 ```
-python dev/src/VIRUSES/Encoder-VIRUSES.py --kmer 5 --encoding pcCCGR --threshold 1 --jellyfish
+python dev/src/VIRUSES/Encoder-VIRUSES.py -- virus Coronaviruses --kmer 6 --encoding pcCCGR --threshold 1 --jellyfish
 ```
 The expected output is a full decoding of the coronavirus dataset into CCGR images using the pcCCGR color scheme with a threshold of 1.